 Non-Diversification Risk - The Fund is non-diversified, which means it invests a high percentage of its assets in a limited number of securities.
-A non-diversified fund's NAV and total return may fluctuate more or fall greater in times of weaker markets than a conventional diversified fund.
+A non-diversified fund's net asset value and total return may fluctuate more or fall greater in times of weaker markets than a diversified mutual fund.

-Other Investment Companies (including ETFs) Risk - Investments in the securities of other investment companies. including ETFs, may involve duplication of advisory fees and certain other expenses.
-By investing in another investment company or ETF, the Fund becomes a shareholder thereof.
-As a Fund shareholders indirectly bear the Fund's result, proportionate share of the fees and expenses paid by shareholders of the other investment company or ETF, in addition to the fees and expenses Fund shareholders bear in connection with the Fund's own operations.
+Other Investment Companies (including ETFs) Risk -

+The Fund may invest in, and/or have exposure to, the securities of other investment companies, including ETFs, which may involve duplication of advisory fees and certain other expenses.
+By investing in another investment company or ETF, the Fund becomes a shareholder of that investment company or ETF.
+As a result, Fund shareholders indirectly bear the Fund's proportionate share of the fees and expenses paid by shareholders of the other investment company or ETF, in addition to the fees and expenses Fund shareholders bear in connection with the Fund's own operations.
+As a shareholder, the Fund must rely on the investment company or ETF to achieve its investment objective.
 The Fund's performance may be magnified positively or negatively by virtue of its investment in other investment companies or ETFs.
-If the investment company or ETF fails to achieve its investment objective, the value of the Fund's investment will decline, adversely affecting the Fund's performance.
-In addition, closed end investment company and ETF shares potentially may trade at a discount or a premium and are subject to brokerage and other trading costs, which could result in greater expenses to the Fund.
-Finally, because the value of other investment company and ETF shares depends on the demand in the market, the Adviser may not be able to liquidate the Fund's holdings in those shares at the most optimal time, adversely affecting the Fund's performance.
+If the investment company or ETF fails to achieve its investment objective, the value of the Fund's investment will decline, thus affecting the Fund's performance.
+In addition, because closed-end investment companies and ETFs are listed on national stock exchanges and are traded like stocks on an exchange, their shares potentially may trade at a discount or a premium.
+Investments in such shares may be subject to brokerage and other trading costs, which could result in greater expenses to the Fund.
+Finally, because the value of closed-end investment company or ETF shares depends on the demand in the market, the Adviser may not be able to liquidate the Fund's holdings in those shares at the most optimal time, adversely affecting the Fund's performance.